achromaticmetaphor/agram/README.md

 -------------------------
 To build agram from source using an Android SDK and NDK, execute:

-    android update project -p . -n agram ndk-build
-    ant debug
+    ./gradlew build

-This will produce bin/agram-debug.apk.
+This will produce build/outputs/apk/agram-debug.apk.

 Building POSIX Binaries
 -----------------------
 A command-line version of agram for POSIX-compliant systems can be built:

+    cmake cli
-    make -C cli
+    make

-This will produce cli/agram.
+This will produce agram.
 This version also requires a word list at run-time.
 A suitable word list is included as assets/words, but must be installed.
 You may also already have a usable word list on your system.